In memory of Dad. “Taters” was originally posted in February 2015

 “Oh, right.
 I forgot about that.
 You always make me feel better.”

-I had called him on my way to work after a meeting this morning.
-He told me his congestion was back and had let his doctor know but they hadn’t yet called him back.
+On Monday, I called him on my way to Danceworks after a meeting.
+He told me his congestion was back and had let his doctor know, but they hadn’t yet called him back.
 “Are you taking your Mucinex?”
 I asked.

 “No, I stopped that.”